samechikson/chorus-engineering-interview/README.md

 2. Select from the list of Pokémon
 3. Submit the Pokémon that we have selected to the backend.

-It does not have to be a beautiful UX experience.
-We're aiming for functional.
+**It does not have to be a beautiful UX experience.
+We're aiming for functional.**

 ### Completion Criteria
 1. There should be a profile table
-2. There should be a table for Pokémon related to a profile (up to 6)
+2. A table for Pokémon related to a profile (up to 6)
 3. The UI should allow for a profile to be created.
-4. The UI should show a list of Pokémon
+4. Show a list of Pokémon
-5. The UI should allow the profile to have up to 6 Pokémon applied
+5. Allow the profile to have up to 6 Pokémon applied
-6. The UI should have a way to submit profile and Pokémon to the backend for storage in the DB.
+6. Have a way to submit profile and Pokémon to the backend for storage in the DB.